Friday, January 29, 2–5 p.m., LI 118

-A Day's Work will screen at 5:30 pm at Albany Law School, Dean Alexander Moot Court Room, 80 New Scotland Ave., Albany NY.
-Sponsored by the NorthEast New York Coalition for Occupational Safety & Albany Law School Labor and Employment Law Society.
+A Day's Work will screen at 5:30 p.m. at Albany Law School, Dean Alexander Moot Court Room, 80 New Scotland Ave., Albany, New York.
+Sponsored by the NorthEast New York Coalition for Occupational Safety and Albany Law School Labor and Employment Law Society.
 For details, nenycoshATgmail.com.

 Test Screening of Virgin Blacktop with local filmmaker Charlie Samuels.